Individual Development Plan (IDP) Best Practices & Tools for Postdocs & Faculty

-- Complete the IDP and research potential resources in advance of your meeting.
-You want to come to the meeting with some ideas of how you plan to integrate your plans with your SMART goals.
-Your advisor/mentor may respond well to receiving a copy of your IDP a few days before your scheduled meeting to have time to review and consider the assessment.
+You should prepare the IDP in advance: Complete the IDP and research potential resources in advance of your meeting.
+You want to come to the meeting with some ideas of how you plan to integrate your career development plans with your research goals.
+Your mentor may respond well to receiving a copy of your IDP a few days before your scheduled meeting to have time to review and consider the assessment.

-- Bring your SMART goals to your meeting – identifying what you plan to work on and accomplish in the coming month, 3 months and year.
+- Bring your SMART goals to your meeting – identifying what you plan to work on and accomplish in the coming month, 3 months and the coming year

-- Be prepared to discuss how the IDP could benefit the your research and degree progress.
+- Be prepared to discuss how the IDP could benefit the work of the lab and your productivity

 - Manage your expectations around how much your advisor knows about some of the career paths, and try to limit questions about those paths.